Haybla/LDPC-CC_Pipeline_Decoder/README.md

 >./decode

-And you will see some information about decoding times and throughputs printed on the terminal.
+And you will see some information about decoding times and throughputs printed in the terminal.
 You can clean all compilation using "make clean".

 >make clean